penn-cnt/scalp_deep-learning/scripts/codehub/utils/audits/README.md

 *NOTE* Please make sure to use a value for NCPU that makes sense for your system.
 (We recommend using `top` and `lscpu` to gather information about usage of and the total number of cpus.)

+## Potential Issues

+This code is meant to be a wrapper to bash/powershell scripts to get some basic file information.
+We have tested it against a few different systems, and a variety of file paths, but its possible you will encounter an error.
+A few notes if this happens:

+- If a single core fails, the other cores will continue working.
+So the audit will continue to get as much information as it can.
+- If a core crashes, the code will hang upon completion.
+This means you will likely need to manually kill it.
+We apologize for the inconvenience, but this way we prevent run conditions on writing the final output.
+- You can restart the code and it will pick up where it left off.
+So if your code crashes/ends for any reason, your work wont be lost.
+- If you encounter a partically problematic folder, let Brian P. know.
+It will be helpful to figure out what other use cases we need to prepare for, and I can probably help create a solution to finish your audit.

 ## Basic Workflow

 At a high level, this code is just a wrapper to various shell commands that find data, calculates the checksum, and saves basic information about the file.